Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-About 78% of domestic flights arrived at their destinations as scheduled in 2023, according to the U.S. Department of Transportation (DOT).
+About 77% of domestic flights arrived at their destinations as scheduled in the first half of 2024, according to the U.S. Department of Transportation (DOT).

 Erika Taught Me